tibo-koninckx/react-pdf-analyses/README.md

-# Java Quotes
+# React PDF analyses
 ## License
-This project is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
-This means that others may share your work with attribution, but may not modify it.
+This project is licensed under the MIT License.
+The MIT License is a permissive open-source software license originating from the Massachusetts Institute of Technology (MIT).
 See the [LICENSE](LICENSE) file for more information.